opf/openproject/docs/installation/packaged/4-faq.md

 ### Can I use MySQL instead of PostgreSQL?

-OpenProject has traditionally supported both MySQL and PostgreSQL, but in order to optimize for performance and SQL functionality, it is unfeasible to support both DBMS that are becoming more and more disjunct when trying to use more modern SQL features.
+Briefly: no. OpenProject has traditionally supported both MySQL and PostgreSQL, but in order to optimize for performance and SQL functionality, it is unfeasible to support both DBMS that are becoming more and more disjunct when trying to use more modern SQL features.
 This shift has started some years ago when full-text search was added for PostgreSQL, but at  the time MySQL did not yet support it - and as of yet many distributions still do not support MySQL 8 natively.

 This led us to the path of removing support in the upcoming stable releases of OpenProject in order to focus on these goals.
 [Please see our blog post on the matter for additional notes](https://www.openproject.org/deprecating-mysql-support/).